DIY Chunky Soil Mix for Aroids

 Aroids are plants in the family Araceae and are common as houseplants.
 Popular aroids include philodendrons, pothos, monsteras, ZZ plants, peace lilies, and more.
 In their natural habitat, aroids are forest understory plants and generally tolerate low light well.
 They require soil that is porous but also retains water and is high in organic content.

-Generally, I will mix 1 part peat moss, 1 part orchid bark (or an orchid bark mix which usually contains peat and horticultural charcoal) and 1 part perlite with a dash of the all purpose potting soil.
-Since the basic recipe is equal parts of all three ingredients, you can use whatever measurement works best for the amount of soil you ultimately need.
-For example, if you only need a small amount you could use cups (1 cup of peat moss, 1 cup of orchid bark, 1 cup of perlite).
+Generally, I will mix 1 part peat moss or coco coir, 1 part orchid bark (or an orchid bark mix which usually contains peat and horticultural charcoal) and 1 part perlite with a dash of the all purpose potting soil.
+Since the basic recipe is equal parts of all three ingredients, you can use whatever measurement works best for the amount of soil you need.
+For example: 1 cup of peat moss/coco coir, 1 cup of orchid bark, and 1 cup of perlite.
 I like to mix a big batch together so I have some readily available at all times.

 Peat moss